 - Support the employment of service spouses and partners.

-- Offer a degree of flexibility in granting leave for service spouses and partners before, during and after a partner’s deployment.
+- Offer flexibility in granting leave for service spouses and partners before, during and after a partner’s deployment.

 - Support employees who choose to be members of the reserve forces, including by accommodating their training and deployment, where possible.